Grand Egyptian Museum & Pyramids Day Tour: Travel Guide and Insider Tips | Egypt Tours Club

 If you still have energy, Cairo’s historic bazaar can add atmosphere and souvenir shopping.

-For travelers interested in religious heritage, Coptic or Islamic Cairo can be added to a custom Cairo itinerary.
+For travelers interested in religious heritage, Coptic or Islamic Cairo can be added to a tailored Cairo itinerary.

 A day that includes both the Grand Egyptian Museum and the Pyramids of Giza can be unforgettable, but only if you avoid the common mistakes that make travelers tired or rushed.